Thomasporta/thomasporta.github.io/evilincremental.md

 Will you annihilate the world?

 ### Role
 I programmed and designed the entire experience.
 Most of the UI is also made by me, except for the icons.
-I used [Machinations](https://machinations.io)and Excel to balance the numbers.
+I used [Machinations](https://machinations.io) and Excel to balance the numbers.
 I am still working on this game on my own time and aim to add more content, refine and create mechanics and add leaderboards to encourage speedrunning and replayability.

-### Comments from players
+### Comments from players on Itch.io

 *This is one of the better incremental games I've played.
-Fun theme, upgrade decisions that matter, an end goal, and no rebirth mechanics to pad out the experience.*
+Fun theme, upgrade decisions that matter, an end goal, and no rebirth mechanics to pad out the experience.* - Homicidal_Harry

 *Really strong theme!
-The sound design is great with whistling wind and somber music, and the monster sounds you get with the chapter text is great.*
+The sound design is great with whistling wind and somber music, and the monster sounds you get with the chapter text is great.* - An Actual Typhon